-The French Administrative Supreme Court (Conseil d’Etat) on the basis of a QPC (Question Prioritaire de Constitutionalité).
+The French Administrative Supreme Court (Conseil d’Etat) sent the matter to the Conseil Constitutionnel based on a QPC (Question Prioritaire de Constitutionalité).

-  As a result, the plaintiff alleged that the challenged regulation breaches the equality treatment in relation to public burdens (principe d’égalité devant les charges publiques).
+The plaintiff consequently claimed that the contested rule violates the principle of equality before public burdens (principe d’égalité devant les charges publiques).

 Block De Constitutionality

 The Conseil Constitutional responded by referencing the “block de constitutionality,” or civil rights that apply in addition to the Constitution.
 The Declaration des droits de l’homme and du citoyen of 1789, including Articles 6 and 13, served as the basis for the Conseil Constitutional’s ruling.

 The law “must be the same for all, if it protects or if it punishes,” according to Article 6.
 Equal treatment does not, however, preclude the possibility of the law applying different standards in other circumstances.
 Additionally, there is a public interest exception to the rule against equal treatment.
 According to case law upheld by the Conseil d’Etat (such as CE Denoyez dated 10 May 1974 (Section) n° 8803288148, Rec.
 Lebon), this stance is correct.